Fire Crew Helps Rescue Baby Ducks From Pleasant Hill Drain

-PLEASANT HILL (CBS SF) — Contra Costa County Fire crews helped rescue a bunch of baby ducklings that got stuck in a Pleasant Hill storm drain Wednesday afternoon, according to authorities.
+PLEASANT HILL (CBS SF) — A Contra Costa County Fire crew helped rescue a bunch of baby ducklings that got stuck in a Pleasant Hill storm drain Wednesday afternoon, according to authorities.

 The Fire crew got the call at about noon concerning the ducklings being stuck in a drain near the intersection of Oak Road and Las Juntas Way.